Shun0212/OwlSpotLight/README.md

    cd model_server
    pyenv local 3.11
    python3 -m venv .venv
+   # On macOS/Linux:
    source .venv/bin/activate
+   # On Windows (Command Prompt):
+   .venv\Scripts\activate
+   # On Windows (PowerShell):
+   .venv\Scripts\Activate.ps1
    pip install -r requirements.txt cd ..
    ```
+   > If you see an error with `source .venv/bin/activate`, make sure you are using a POSIX shell (like bash or zsh).
+On Windows, use the appropriate command above.
+If you still have trouble, check your Python installation and permissions.
 3. Launch the extension in VS Code (F5) and click "Start Server" in the OwlSpotlight sidebar.
-4. Search for functions or keywords from the sidebar.
+4. Search for functions, classes, or keywords from the sidebar.

 ---